jcmiron/factorytips/README.md

-# factorytips
+# FactoryTips.gg

-issue tracker for FactoryTips website.
+This repository is strictly for issue tracking purposes for FactoryTips website.